This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Turkey Bacon Wrapped Dates with a Balsamic Maple Glaze

-You can also try any of my favorite sweet potato recipes and some of the best quinoa recipes around.
+You can also try any of the following sweet potato recipes and some of the best quinoa recipes around.

 Did you know that going too low-carb and/or choosing poor sources of carbs can negatively impact mood, cognitive performance, aging, hormone imbalance, sleep quality and recovery from exercise?

-In fact, some studies suggest that cutting carbs too low could negatively impact thyroid function by suppressing T3 function.
+In fact, some studies have suggested that cutting carbs too low could negatively impact thyroid function by suppressing T3 function.
 When T3 gets too low, this can lead to unnecessary weight gain, fatigue, brain fog and low mood.

 - It’s important to understand that we all respond differently to carbohydrate consumption.
 First and foremost is starting with healthy, complex carbs and then assessing what you feel is the right amount that suits your own unique genetic makeup.